Eric Godon

 Eric Godon (born 7 February 1959) is a Belgian character actor, director and writer.
 Recognisable by his burly appearance and deep voice, he is perhaps best known in English language circles, for his roles in In Bruges, and The Missing.

 Life and career

-Godon studied Germanic Philology in Brussels, and was a member of the Belgian Junior national football team.
-He began his acting career at the age of 42.
+Eric Godon studied Germanic Philology in Brussels, and was once a member of the Belgian Junior national basketball team.
+He practiced various professions before embarking on a career as an actor at the age of 42.
 He is largely self-taught, and is well versed in improvisation.

 He speaks many languages, which have proven useful in his international acting career.
-In addition to his native language (French), he is fluent in Dutch, Flemish, English and German, and is also reasonable in Hebrew, Spanish, Italian and Russian.
+In addition to his native language (French), he is fluent in Dutch, Flemish, English and German, and reasonable in Spanish, Italian and Russian.